tridentity/800-63A-ImplGuide/4_Resolution.md

 # Resolution

 The goal of resolution is to map the information provided by the applicant into a unique, claimed identity.
 This process may be started automatically upon submission of biographic information during the enrollment process.
-Unlike validation and verification, the resolution process is focused on ensuring that the information being provided is representative of a real unique individual that can be distinguished from other records to enable the verification of associated attributes and identity evidence.
+The resolution process is focused on ensuring that the information being provided is representative of a real unique individual that can be distinguished from other records to enable the verification of associated attributes and identity evidence.
 It, in and of itself, is not intended to provide confidence that the individual presenting the information is who they claim to be.

 Agencies should take into account factors specific to the populations that they serve, or intend to serve, to help design enrollment and proofing processes to allow for the collection of necessary information to uniquely distinguish between individual users—without collecting unnecessary sensitive information.
 As SP800-63A emphasizes, effective identity resolution uses the smallest set of attributes necessary to resolve to a unique individual.
 Where possible non-sensitive information should be added to collection if additional attributes are needed to help differentiate users.
 For example, a population of former military personnel will provide different details and require different resolution data sources than foreign nationals.